ethan-cheong/labyrinthian/README.md

 # labyrinthian
 Labyrinthian is a rogue-like dungeon crawler.
-It was initially made as the final project for CS61BL Su22.
+I initially wrote this for the final project for Berkeley's CS61BL Su22, together with Diane Au.